divyaps/file-manipulation/README.md

 - Upload files
 - Download file using id
 - Get list of all files
-- Get all files taged to a specific tag
+- Get all files tagged to a specific tag

 ## Project Set Up
 ### 1. Download the repository